purgatoryforcookies/file-checker/README.md

 # File checker

 Small tool written in rust to check how many files in the source directory can also be found in the target directory.
 Uses blake3 to hash files.

-Use case is for e.g. if you make a large file copy from one folder to another and change the directory structure.
+Use this tool to verify your file copy made it through intact.
+Does not care about file structure, only checks files regardless where they are.

 ## How it works

-Each file in the source and the target searched recursively and hashed.
-After both directories have been discovered it is checked that each hash from source is found from the target.

-If a file cannot be found from the target, the file path is written into results.
+1. Scans source and calculates hash for each file
+2. Scans destionation and calculates hash for each file
+3. compares destination to source

-After the operation completes, a `result.txt` is written into the current workind directory.
+After the operation completes, a `result.txt` is written into the current working directory containing files that were not found in destination.

 ## How to run

-Easiest way to use the tool is to `git clone` and use `cargo run`
+Easiest way to use the tool is to `git clone` and use `cargo run -source *path* -destination *path*`

-CLI arguments are

-`-source *folder*`
-`-destination *folder*`